 The most commonly mentioned herbal medicine in the treatment of dementia symptoms is ginkgo biloba, an extract taken from the leaves of the ginkgo tree.
 This extract is rich in antioxidants and is commonly used to improve a wide range of bodily functions, from circulation to mental function.
 There is not a lot of evidence that proves the benefit of ginkgo biloba for dementia patients, but in general it seems to have few side effects.
 It may prevent or delay the onset of dementia, help with memory issues, and may even help slow the progression of the disease.

 Other supplements used by individuals with dementia include supplemental nutrition such as:

-Many herbal and over-the-counter supplements are not monitored or regulated as carefully as prescription medications, so be sure to ask your doctor if, and how much, of a supplement should be used.
+Many herbal and over-the-counter supplements are not monitored or regulated as carefully as prescription medications, so be sure to ask your doctor if a supplement should be used (and how much).
 In addition, some dietary supplements and prescription medications should not be taken together, as there is potential for serious interactions.

-Complimentary and Alternative Medicine (CAM) encompasses a wider range of treatments and approaches such as acupuncture and homeopathic medicine that have previously been outside the scope of regular medicine.
+Complementary and Alternative Medicine (CAM) encompasses a wider range of treatments and approaches, like acupuncture and homeopathic medicine, that have previously been outside the scope of regular medicine.
 In recent years, more doctors are recommending these types of treatments to supplement medications or more traditional treatments.